← Back to home

 The nanoservice as anti-pattern

 Three constraints have been shifting.
-Network latency and bandwidth have improved dramatically since then, reducing the performance penalty that made fine-grained calls irrational.
-Monitoring and maintenance are increasingly automated; maturing platform engineering capabilities absorb operational overhead across services.
+Network latency and bandwidth have improved dramatically since then, powered by faster networks and smarter infrastructure.
+Monitoring and maintenance has become increasingly automated; maturing platform engineering capabilities absorb operational overhead across services.
 And now, development overhead is collapsing; AI generates the boilerplate, and the conversion layers that would have dominated nanoservice codebases.

 The architecture of permanent absence

-A nanoservice owns one responsibility behind a contract, one boundary, one deployment unit.
+A nanoservice solves this because it is small enough to verify from the outside and cheap enough to replace when it fails.
+It owns one responsibility behind a contract, one boundary, one deployment unit.
 The contract defines what goes in and what comes out; the tests verify that the behavior holds.
 Implementation is internal; no human needs to inspect it.
 The boundary also constrains the agent’s scope.
 Since AI amplifies, it amplifies the risk of violating boundaries in any larger unit.
 A nanoservice limits what the agent can reach.

-Nanoservice templates make this work at scale.
-It provides the scaffolding every nanoservice inherits: project structure, build pipeline, deployment configuration, observability, error handling.
+Nanoservice templates make this work at scale and can enforce consistency without human presence.
+The template provides the boilerplate every nanoservice inherits: project structure, infrastructure as code, application-level cross-cutting concerns and coding standards.
 The agent operates within that scaffolding; it fills in the behavior.
 Meanwhile, templates enforce consistency across hundreds of services.

 Verification replaces review.
 You specify the contract and the tests; the agent owns everything behind that boundary: implementation, build, deployment.
 You never read the code.
 You only verify the behavior.
 If a nanoservice fails its contract, you do not debug it; you replace it.